 It is highly inadvisable to dive without your scuba gear, but many daredevils and scuba enthusiasts have faced the challenge of free diving and have set world records.
 A professional diver managed to reach 328 feet during a diving competition!

-However, we would like to point out again, that this is unadvisable.
-Once you reach around 300 feet, the water pressure will become so intense that it will start squeezing your lungs, slowing down your heart rate and even shrink your blood vessels.
+However, we would like to point out again, that this is inadvisable.
+Once you reach around 300 feet, the water pressure will become so intense that it will start squeezing your lungs, slowing down your heart rate, and even shrink your blood vessels.
 It will even have a narcotic effect on your body, making you feel drowsy and spaced out.

 Can You Dive Down to the Titanic?

-The Titanic rests at a glorious 12,000+ feet underwater and while visits have been made to the wreckage, you can’t dive there.
+The Titanic rests at a glorious 12,000+ feet underwater and while visits have been made to the wreckage, you can’t do a deep diving trip there.
 Submarine tours can take you to the ruins, but be warned, it’s not as exciting as you think.
 The submarine fits 5 people, has a very basic bathroom facility, and the entire journey can set you back around USD 100,000+ (if you’re going on the one-week tour)!